For safety and insurance purposes, the minimum age for hiring and riding an e-bike within the Leeds City Bikes service is 16.

 Beryl is the UK's leading micromobility company, championing sustainable travel options to help reduce road congestion and improve air quality and public health.

-The fully docked scheme will ensure the bikes are locked in a secure way after use.
+The fully docked scheme ensures the bikes are locked in a secure way after use.

 Bike street team

-They will be the eyes and ears of the project on the ground, reporting any issues or antisocial behaviour.
+They are the eyes and ears of the project on the ground, reporting any issues or antisocial behaviour.

 No mess or clutter

-Their main role will be bike redistribution around the city.
+Their main role is bike redistribution around the city.
 The service works within docked bays and if a bike is not returned to a bay the rider will face extra charges.
-Where possible, sustainable cargo bikes or electrical vehicles are used to do this.

 More information and support

-Find out more about Beryl on their website external link.
+Find out more about Beryl on their website.

 You can contact the team at Beryl seven days a week for more information, help or support.